escottgoodwin/lango-trans-de/README.md

 2. User interests exist in the continous semantic space of the corpus.
 No tags, no trying to determine the percentage distributioon of an arbitrary number of 'topics.'

 The continous nature of the semantic space leads to recommendations of articles that touch on various aspects within the subject article.
-This would possibly be more difficult to do with discrete topics, or tags, chosen by a rater.
+This would prove to be more difficult with discrete topics, or tags, chosen by a rater.

 For example, an article about instituting a 'sin tax' on alcohol and tobaco sales, will result in article recommendations about:
 a.
 Other sin taxes in that geographic region.